aregsar/aregsarblog/blog/2020/my-laravel-redis-configuration/index.md

 April 28, 2020 by [Areg Sarkissian](https://aregsar.com/about)

-This post contains all the configuration changes required to use Redis for Laravel application session, cache and queue services in addition to directly accessing Redis for application specific use cases.
+This post contains all the configuration changes required to use Redis for Laravel application session, cache and queue services in addition to directly accessing Redis for application specific use cases using the Redis facade.

-## config/database.php configuration file
+## The Laravel Redis configuration

 Below is how the `redis` database driver is configured in `config/database.php`

-> Note: I run a Redis as docker service and configure the REDIS_HOST, REDIS_PORT and REDIS_PASSWORD `.env` file keys used in the `config/database.php` configuration file to connect to a running instance of Redis that persists its data on the local host that is running the container.

 ```bash
  'redis' => [